shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/user-id-s-mapping-on-android.md

 ---
-title : User ID(s) Mapping on Android description : The article describes the mapping of user IDs on Android. ms.custom : android-sdk
+title: User ID(s) Mapping on Android
+description: The article describes the mapping of user IDs on Android. ms.custom : android-sdk
 ---